Dynamics of Non-Classical Interval Exchanges

 To make it possible for a column in $\A_0$ to move a column outside, a column outside $\A_0$ needs to land in one of the critical positions.
 In this step, we show that there is a definite probability that this happens before the maximum of the norms of the columns increases by a definite factor.
 Precisely, we claim that $\pi$ can be split to a future stage $\pi_\iota$ such that, for constants $c_1' \in (0,1)$ and $C_1' > 1$ depending only on $C_0$ and $d$, we have

-and at least one of the bands in the critical positions in $\pi_\iota$ does not belong to $\A_0$. \begin{proof} Consider the sink $G_0$ of the reduced diagram $G$ that contains $\pi_0$.
-The nodes in $G$ correspond to {\it unlabeled} combinatorial types.
-By Proposition~\ref{critical}, for each node $\pi$ in $G_0$ and for each band in $\pi$, there are splitting sequences which bring that band to a critical position.
-For each band in $\pi$, choose one such splitting sequence.
-The set of chosen splitting sequences over all nodes of $G_0$ is equal to $d$ times the number of nodes in $G_0$.
-This means that there is an upper bound $h$, depending only on $d$, on the lengths of all chosen splitting sequences.
+and at least one of the bands in the critical positions in $\pi_\iota$ does not belong to $\A_0$. \begin{proof} By Proposition~\ref{critical}, for each node $\pi$ in the attractor and for each band $\beta$ in $\A$, there are splitting sequences which bring an end of $\beta$ to a critical position.
+For each pair $(\pi, \beta)$, choose one such splitting sequence.
+The number of chosen sequences is equal to $d$ times the number of nodes in the attractor.
+This means that there is an upper bound $h$, depending only on $d$, on the lengths of all chosen sequences.